Australian Multicam Camouflage Uniform: History

 In May 2011, the Defence Materiel Organisation (DMO) purchased a licence from Crye Precision to be able to manufacture uniforms in Australia for US$4.7 million and also paid US$3.1 million for development of an Australian version of the camouflage pattern the Australian Multicam Pattern (AMP).

 In 2012, an Australian produced uniform was issued the Australian Multicam Pattern - Operational Combat Uniform (AMP-OCU) based on Crye Precision's G3 uniform, made with a stronger fabric and unique Australian pattern which had been chosen from three test pattern designs.
 The uniform was produced by Pacific Brands WorkWear Group using camouflage fabric produced by Bruck Textiles.

 In 2013, the AMCU designed by the DSTO for terrain types in Australia and the immediate region, was trialled in northern Australia in grasslands, jungle, desert and shrub lands terrains by Diggerworks (part of DMO) and performed as well as or better than the DPCU and the AMP-OCU.
 The AMCU colour palette uses six colours, five from the DPCU, and has an extra colour to enhance camouflage properties by day.

 The AMCU is manufactured by Australian Defence Apparel (ADA) using camouflage fabric produced by Bruck Textiles and has two variants: a field uniform and a combat uniform.
-The AMCU had an initial release in October 2014 to the Army's 3rd Brigade which resulted in a number of minor amendments to the design with the final design roll out commencing in January 2016.
+In October 2014, the AMCU had an initial release to the Army's 3rd Brigade, which resulted in a number of minor amendments to the design.
+In January 2016, the final design roll out began.

 The introduction of the AMCU coincided with the introduction of the Soldier Combat Ensemble (SCE), which is being procured in AMCU, and consists of five elements: Ballistic Laser Ocular Protection (BLOPS), Tiered Combat Helmet (TCE), Combat Hearing Protection (CHP), Load Carriage Elements (LCE) and Protective Elements (PE).

 Similar camouflage patterns

-Similar camouflage patterns to the AMCU include the British Army Multi-Terrain Pattern and the United States Army Operational Camouflage Pattern.
+Similar camouflage patterns to the AMCU include the British Army's Multi-Terrain Pattern, and the United States Army's Operational Camouflage Pattern.